Cronitor API

 The Telemetry Events API supports sending events via email (SMTP) in addition HTTP.
 To send telemetry events via email you must first enable anonymous events.

-Events are sent by sending email to {your-monitor-key}@cronitor.link
+Heartbeat events are tracked by sending an email to

 To report lifecycle events append the state with a + as shown below.